unlaunch/documentation/_docs/features/targetingrules.md

 ## Targeting Rules

-Each flag can have targeting rules, that can specify which variation is served to which users.
-Target a specific group of users based on some attributes.
+Feature flags can have targeting rules, that allows you to control variation served on the basis of certain **[attributes](attributes)** and **conditions**.

-For example, "a new message package will only be used by 10% of users or for a specific region".
-This rule serves the appropriate users and shows them a "new package".

-Targeting Rule consists of three parts:
+Targeting Rules consists of three parts:

-- an **attribute**, which defines the scope of the flag's impact, such as only impacting an email address
+- an **attribute**.
+E.g. type of user, their registration date, whether they are registered or not.
+Attributes have types such as Boolean, String, and more.
-- an **operator**, which evaluates the user value with the defined feature flag value.
+- an **operator**, which evaluates the value you pass when evaluating feature flag with the value your provide below.
-- a **user value**, which identifies a user or resource by a value you specify, such as `yahoo.com`.
+- a **value** to compare against value you'll pass at the time of evaluation.

+Please see examples below.

 ### Attributes
----

 **String**
 Unlaunch support String type.
 The following operators are supported for String: